kdeldycke/awesome-engineering-team-management/readme.md

 - [Hire people who aren't proven](https://leonardofed.io/blog/startups-hiring.html) - If anyone else in the world can objectively assess a candidate to be a great player, then you and your startup won't be able to hire the player.
 Someone will steal the candidate from you.
 That's why you have to go after people that aren't proven.
 In short, you need to be extremely good at forecasting talent.
 - [Why I Never Hire Brilliant Men](https://en.wikisource.org/wiki/Why_I_Never_Hire_Brilliant_Men) - 5 simple rules for hiring men, from 1924.
 Things haven't changed a lot in a century.
+- [A ​Good Tech Resume](https://thetechresume.com/A_Good_Tech_Resume.pdf) - A compilation of advices and example, but containing a good description of a typical hiring pipeline.
 - [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process, a great source of inspiration for when your company gets big enough to start to formalize things up.
 - [Open Sourced Interview Process](https://github.com/cockroachlabs/open-sourced-interview-process) - Cockroach Labs published their process “to create familiarity for candidates and account for bias, resulting in a better candidate experience and hiring decisions.”
 - [Rethinking the Hiring Process](https://www.karllhughes.com/posts/rethinking-hiring) - “Testing programmers at something they aren't actually expected to be good at and expecting to learn something about how they would work at your company is delusional, and I think these kind of interviews only serve to make the hiring team feel smarter and ensure better outcomes for engineers with traditional CS backgrounds.”